Trade Stock Indices

 Indices Classic Bearish Divergence: Higher highs in price and lower highs on the indicator

-Divergence trading can also be used in identifying potential trend continuation points in price action direction.
+Divergence trading also can be used in identifying potential trend continuation points in price action direction.
 The continuation divergence trading setups are:

 Hidden Stock Divergence Setup